 As you may already know, there are restrictions around day trading — especially for traders with small accounts.
 That’s true across the board, but how does Robinhood specifically handle day trading rules?

-First, you need to understand that there are various levels of accounts on Robinhood.
+First, you need to understand that there are various levels of accounts on Robinhood and is it safe?
 The rules might be slightly different depending on the account type.

 Types of Accounts on Robinhood

 There are three key types of accounts on Robinhood.
 Let’s talk about ‘em…

 This is the default account option.
 If you open a Robinhood account, this is the type that will automatically open.

 The Robinhood instant account is a margin account.
 You’ll have access to instant deposits, as well as extended-hours trading.
 You don’t have to wait for the funds to process when you’re depositing or selling — at least, up to $1,000.

 This is an upgraded account, and you’ll need to pay a monthly fee.

 For that added fee, you get more buying power, access to larger instant deposits, access to stock research from investment research firm Morningstar, and Level II data.